micahstubbs/violet-iguanas/06/README.md

-a tiny example that fits inside of a 142px by 22px space, or more specifically, a 22px by 22px square
+an iteration that fills the inside of a 142px by 22px space
 ---

 Uses `geoVoronoi` to compute triangles from a set of points on the sphere.